- About Us

 Enforcing trade mark rights against others is critically important and a key part of managing your trade mark portfolio.

-At Mewburn Ellis we make sure we stay on top, asserting IP rights in the most appropriate way to meet both legal and commercial aims.
-Sometimes a dispute cannot be resolved and an opposition is filed.
 We have an excellent reputation for prosecuting oppositions and cancellation actions on behalf of clients at the UKIPO, as well as at EUIPO for clients with EUTMs covering the EU.
 Of course, should the boot be on the other foot, we also have great experience in successfully defending our clients’ applications against oppositions brought by others, and so helping the mark to become registered.
 We represent clients at oral hearings and appeals at the UKIPO and have also been involved in appeal procedures before both English Courts and the Courts of the European Union, in particular the General Court.

 We also have a good track record at successfully negotiating amicable settlements with adverse parties.
 This can be either as an alternative to fighting out an opposition or cancellation, or in tandem with such proceedings to maximise leverage on the other side.
 We can then formalise settlement terms in expertly prepared coexistence agreements.